So, you want an easy way to steep coffee and an easy cleanup?

 Coffee with a tea infuser, coarsely ground coffee beans

-I will give you quite a few options to try out, all using some sort of tea infuser.
-The coarsely ground coffee beans will be extracted the same way, with every brewing option.
+The coarsely ground coffee beans will be extracted the same way, regardless of the brewing option.

 What is the difference in taste compared with other brewing techniques?